 Our Board of Directors has adopted a Code of Business Conduct and Ethics that applies to our principal executive officer, principal financial officer, principal accounting officer, controller, or persons performing similar functions for us pursuant to Item 406 of Regulation S-K, as well as all of our directors, other officers and employees.
 The Code of Business Conduct and Ethics sets forth the legal and ethical standards for the conduct of our business that we expect such individuals to follow, as well as basic principles to provide guidance on such standards.
 Our Code of Business Conduct and Ethics provides standards and guidance in various areas, including compliance with laws, rules and regulations, including the federal bank bribery law; compliance with company policies; conflicts of interest; insider trading; confidentiality; honest and ethical conduct and fair dealing; financial responsibility, investments and personal borrowing and lending; discrimination and harassment; health and safety; protection and proper use of corporate assets; accuracy of books and records and public reports; concerns regarding accounting or auditing matters; dealings with independent auditors; and political and charitable contributions and activities.
-The Code of Business Conduct and Ethics.
+The Code of Business Code of Conduct and Ethics also sets out procedures for reporting on, complying with and obtaining waivers of the Code of Business Conduct and Ethics.
 Our Code of Business Conduct and Ethics will be available on our website at www.crossfirstbankshares.com under the investor relations tab upon completion of this offering.
 Any amendments to the Code of Business Code of Conduct and Ethics for our executive officers, or any waivers of their respective requirements, will be disclosed as required by Nasdaq Global Select Market rules or the SEC.